laravel/docs/controllers.md

 	}

-The `index` methods will respond to the root URI handled by the controller, which, in this case, is `users`.
+The `index` methods (`getIndex` etc) will respond to the root URI handled by the controller, which, in this case, is `users/`.
+Also take a look at the [Resource Controller actions](#resource-controller-actions) down below.

 If your controller action contains multiple words, you may access the action using "dash" syntax in the URI.
 For example, the following controller action on our `UserController` would respond to the `users/admin-profile` URI: